shriya2909/ALSDataEngineer/README.md

 # ALSDataEngineer

 Dataset
-A dataset simulating CRM data is available in some public AWS S3 files:
+<br>A dataset simulating CRM data is available in some public AWS S3 files:
 <br>Constituent Information: https://als-hiring.s3.amazonaws.com/fake_data/2020-07-01_17%3A11%3A00/cons.csv
 <br>Constituent Email Addresses: https://als-hiring.s3.amazonaws.com/fake_data/2020-07-01_17%3A11%3A00/cons_email.csv
 <br>    Boolean columns (including is_primary) in all of these datasets are 1/0 numeric values.
 1 means True, 0 means False.